-In both standards there is no clear indication how big the head must be in comparison to the rest of the body.
-These different specs resulted somehow in a generally smaller head in American Goldens then in British Goldens.
-This is more visible for males than females usually.
+In both standards there is no clear indication concerning how big the head must be in comparison to the rest of the body.
+These different specs somehow resulted in a generally smaller head in American Goldens than in British Goldens.
+This is usually more visible for males than for females.

 British standard calls for a clean and muscular neck.
-It is perfectly understandable that for holding bigger head a dog need more muscular neck.
-Still there is no mentioning about any grooming, clipping whisker trimming in KC standard.
+It is perfectly understandable that for holding a bigger head, a dog will need a more muscular neck.
+Still, there is no mention of grooming, clipping, or whisker trimming in KC standard.
 And that is one of the fundamental differences.
 KC Standard concentrates on description of ideal specimen.
-The basic function of dog titles is to make its progeny to spread.
-Trimming, clipping and other procedures are irrelevant if offspring of this specimen is concerned.
-In America the way of showing the dog is frequently more important than the dog itself.
+The basic function of dog titles is to make its progeny spread.
+Trimming, clipping and other procedures are irrelevant as far as offspring of this specimen is concerned.
+In America, the manner of showing the dog is frequently more important than the dog itself.

 Muzzle: Another very characteristic difference is foreface and muzzle.
 AKC standard wants the muzzle to be straight but also states the foreface should be nearly the length of the skull.
 This resulted in smaller muzzle and more conical shape.
-Despite its more laconic form KC standard is more precise.
-It wants the length of foreface to be approximately length stop to occiput.
-English Goldens have definitely bigger and wider muzzles which influences stronger jaws.
+Despite its more laconic form, the KC standard is more precise.
+It wants the length of the foreface to be approximately equal to the distance between stop and occiput.
+English Goldens definitely have bigger and wider muzzles which influences stronger jaws.

-Eyes – “Pure” American Goldens have their eyes very well apart usually while English type usually does not.
-Because US Golden Retrievers eyes are so well apart they tend to be slanted, narrow, triangular and detract from correct expression sometimes.
-In this their eyes are defying their own standard in contrast to the British Goldens (see pictures below).
+Eyes – “Pure” American Goldens usually have their eyes set very well apart, while English type usually do not.
+Because US Golden Retrievers’ eyes are so well apart, they tend to be slanted, narrow, triangular and detract from correct expression sometimes.
+In this, their eyes are defying their own standard in contrast to the British Goldens (see pictures below).

 English-type Goldens are bigger-boned and shorter, with a more square head and or muzzle and are generally slightly heavier.
 The British Kennel Club standard calls for a level topline and straight hindquarters without the slight rear angulation found in American lines.
 The eyes of American line dogs tend to be set further apart than those of British lines and can appear to be slanted and triangular in shape by comparison.

 Any form of unprovoked aggression or hostility towards either people, dogs or other animals, whether in the show ring or community, is completely unacceptable in a Golden Retriever and is not in keeping with the character of the breed and as such is considered a serious fault.
-Nor should a Golden Retriever be unduly timid or nervous.
+On the other hand, a Golden Retriever shouldn’t be unduly timid or nervous either.

 The typical Golden Retriever is calm, naturally intelligent and biddable, with an exceptional eagerness to please.
 Whether the object is a thrown stick, tennis ball, or flying disc, retrieving can keep a dog of this breed occupied and entertained for hours, particularly if water is also involved.
 Goldens might also pick up and “retrieve” any object that is near to them upon their masters’ arrival, all of this lending to their retriever name.